spamegg1/reviews/courses/ProgLangA/week4/hw3/README.md

 Where `x` is of certain type `t` that we could infer out of the patterns `p1`, `p2`, `...`, `pn`.

-In summary, the objective of the challenge exercise is to create an algorithm that (like the SML compiler), is capable of inferring the type t of x based on the patterns p1, p2, ..., pn.
+In summary, the objective of the challenge exercise is to create an algorithm that (like the SML compiler), is capable of inferring the type `t` of `x` based on the patterns `p1, p2, ..., pn`.

 These patterns are provided as the second argument of the challenge exercise function and they represent every one of the branches in a case expression.